Peytonedger/connect-Four/README.md

 ![hq720](https://github.com/user-attachments/assets/278674b9-75c6-411a-ba6b-7a5dcbb0336f)

-Discription: Connect four is a 1 on 1 skill game
+Discription: Connect four is a 1 on 1 skill game,
-Your goal is to get 4 of your color (yellow or red) in a row to win I chose this game because it is something I fondly remember playing as a kid
+Your goal is to get 4 of your color (yellow or red) in a row to win.
+I chose this game because it is something I fondly remember playing as a kid.

 Click here to play: https://peytonedger.github.io/connect-Four/